faithy80/fsd-project/README.md

 ## Features

 I already mentioned some of the visible features in the UX Scope plane section.
 There are also a few hidden ones.
 The backend is the heart of the project.
 It gathers all the information for the views and stores all the information that comes from the frontend.
 It is connected to a free Postgres database hosted by Heroku.
 The dj-database-url and the psycopg2-binary applications are connecting the database to the backend.
 The gunicorn application is responsible for running the Django website on the Heroku server.
-The static files and media content are hosted by the Google Cloud Storages API.
+The static files and media content are hosted by the Google Cloud Storage API.
 I used the whitenoise app for static file hosting in debug mode but the project stopped working with an internal server error after switching to production.
 I have tried a lot of solutions to fix the problem but they did not work.
 The fastest and easiest way to get the project working again was to move the static file hosting to GCS too.
 The Stripe application ensures a smooth, secure, and convenient card payment.
 A short JavaScript code guarantees the real-time connection to [stripe.com](https://stripe.com/ie) for the enhanced user experience and the immediate card data validation.

 ## Future implementations